Are you ready to transform your spaces with the guidance of a professional?

 Starting with a career in education, Dan served as a California public school teacher for a decade, and as a college instructor at Los Angeles Harbor College during the latter half of this profession.
 After this, he transitioned into other professional roles including: associate director of a “blue chip” art gallery, corporate trainer and recruiter, and personal organizer for a business executive.
 His background in education, counseling, and training provided the foundation for his profession as an organizer.

 After moving to Philadelphia in 2011, he became an entrepreneur and focused his talents into the art of professional organizing.
-In 2017, he fulfilled his lifelong dream of living and working in New York City and Spaces Transformed was relocated The Big Apple, which fulfilled Dan’s lifelong dream.
-He is a former member of the Board of Directors for the Greater Philadelphia Chapter and the New York Chapter of the National Association of Productivity & Organizing Professionals (NAPO).
-Currently he is Chair for the NAPO-Y Mentor Program and a regular presenter for the First Step Job Training Program, empowering women to use effective time management strategies to ensure gainful employment.
+In 2017, Spaces Transformed was relocated The Big Apple, which fulfilled Dan’s lifelong dream.
+He is a former member of the Board of Directors for the New York Chapter & the Greater Philadelphia Chapter of the National Association of Productivity & Organizing Professionals (NAPO).
+Currently he is Chair for the NAPO-NY Mentor Program and a regular presenter for the First Step Job Training Program, training women to use effective time management strategies to ensure gainful employment.

 When he isn’t organizing his clients’ lives, Dan enjoys his yoga practice and volunteers for many non-profit organizations like Movement Headquarters Ballet Company, Human Rights Campaign, and Coalition for the Homeless.
-He also loves to travel and has explored cities across the U.S., Canada, Mexico, 13 countries in Europe, Japan, and many places in Southeast Asia and South America.
+He also loves to travel and has explored cities across the U.S., Canada, Mexico, South America, Europe, Japan and Southeast Asia.